History of XRP Ledger in Timeline

 XRP Ledger

-The XRP Ledger (XRPL), launched in 2012 by Ripple Labs, is a cryptocurrency platform that uses XRP as its native cryptocurrency.
-Beyond XRP, the XRPL supports various tokens and digital units of value, including cryptocurrency and non-currency assets like loyalty points or mobile minutes.
-The XRPL facilitates the transfer and exchange of these diverse assets through its decentralized network.
+The XRP Ledger (XRPL), launched in 2012 by Ripple Labs, is a cryptocurrency platform utilizing XRP as its native cryptocurrency.
+It facilitates the exchange of various tokens and units of value, encompassing cryptocurrencies and other assets like frequent flyer miles.
+Functionally, the XRPL serves as a decentralized platform for payment processing and asset exchange.

 2011: XRP Ledger Development Begins

-In 2011, development of the XRP Ledger was initiated by engineers David Schwartz, Jed McCaleb, and Arthur Britto, starting with a discussion on a public forum.
+In 2011, the development of the XRP Ledger began by engineers David Schwartz, Jed McCaleb, and Arthur Britto, initiated with a discussion by McCaleb on a public forum.

-In September 2012, following the XRPL launch, Jed McCaleb, Arthur Britto, and Chris Larsen established the company Open Coin to operate on the ledger.
+In September 2012, following the launch of the XRPL, Jed McCaleb, Arthur Britto, and Chris Larsen established the company Open Coin to operate on the ledger.

 In 2012, the XRP Ledger (XRPL), also known as the Ripple Protocol, was launched by Ripple Labs.
-The XRPL utilizes XRP as its native cryptocurrency and supports tokens, cryptocurrencies, and other units of value.
+The platform uses XRP as its native cryptocurrency and supports other tokens representing various units of value.

 September 26, 2013: OpenCoin Renamed to Ripple Labs, Inc.

-In May 2018, Ashton Kutcher donated $4 million in XRP to a charity sponsored by Ellen DeGeneres, marking XRP as the third most valuable cryptocurrency at the time.
+In May 2018, Ashton Kutcher donated $4 million in XRP to a charity sponsored by Ellen DeGeneres, recognizing XRP as the "third most-valuable cryptocurrency on the market" at that time.

-On July 13, 2023, Judge Analisa Torres of the United States District Court for the Southern District of New York ruled that XRP itself is not a security, but the manner of its sale could be.
-The court stated that "XRP, as a digital token, is not in and of itself a 'contract, transaction, or scheme' that embodies the Howey requirements of an investment contract".
+On July 13, 2023, Judge Analisa Torres of the United States District Court for the Southern District of New York ruled that the XRP token itself is not a security, though its method of sale could be considered a security.

-March 2, 2025: Trump Announces XRP for Crypto Strategic Reserve
+March 2, 2025: Trump Announces XRP as Potential U.S. Crypto Strategic Reserve Asset

 On March 2, 2025, President Donald Trump announced his intention to include XRP as one of five digital assets in a planned U.S. crypto strategic reserve.

-March 6, 2025: White House Publishes Order on Crypto Strategic Reserve
+March 6, 2025: White House Officially Publishes Crypto Strategic Reserve Order

-On March 6, 2025, the White House officially published the order online, detailing the U.S. crypto strategic reserve plans, which included XRP.
+On March 6, 2025, the White House officially published the order online including XRP as one of five digital assets that he intended to name to a planned U.S. crypto strategic reserve.